 - PrivateVPN unblocks: Google, Youtube, Facebook, Pinterest, Instagram, Wikipedia, and more.

-Full Test Results: Working VPN Servers in China 2020
+Full Test Results: Comparison of Working VPN Servers in China 2020

 For each VPN, I tested 8 servers to see which of those servers could successfully unblock popular sites.
 Astrill VPN was the only one that could remain undetected and bypass all restrictions with ease.
 Both ExpressVPN and PrivateVPN struggled, and I only found 2 servers that worked.